dmbarbour/wikilon/docs/AwelonLang.md

            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

 These few primitives, together with first-class blocks of code in square brackets, form a Turing complete computation language.
 Awelon also has limited support for embedded data - natural numbers, texts, binary large objects (see below).
 Programmers are able to define their own words, which trivially rewrite to their definitions as needed for progress.
 Evaluation will simply rewrite a program's representation to an equivalent representation.
 For example, assuming appropriate definitions, `6 7 multiply` should evaluate to `42`.
 Awelon's syntax is extremely simple, very close to an AST, both to simplify rewriting evaluation and integration with projectional editors.
+The concatenative inline structure should also prove convenient for streaming code, REPLs, and one-liners.

 An Awelon runtime or compiler will recognize a set of *Annotations*, represented by parenthetical words.
 Annotations have formal identity semantics: adding or removing annotations should not affect a program's meaning.
 But annotations may influence evaluation strategy, memoization, runtime representations, static analysis, assertions, quotas, debugging, rendering, and so on.
 For example, `(par)` could ask our compiler to parallelize a computation, `(trace)` could print a stack element to a log for debugging.
 Annotations may generally be understood as expressing *programmer intentions*.